dibyendumajumdar/simpledbm/simpledbm-docs/docs/typesystem.rst

 From a user perspective, the RSS is fairly low level.
 It requires a fair amount of work to use the low level API.
-For instance, the developer has to worry about how to implement various types, and how to integrate the types into SimpleDBM.
+For instance, the developer has to worry about how to implement various types, and how to integrate the types into SimpleDBM_.
 This may be exactly what is needed for someone who wishes to use very specialized data types, but for the majority of users, this is too much complexity.

-The SimpleDBM-TypeSystem module adds a type system module that can be used with SimpleDBM.
+The SimpleDBM-TypeSystem module adds a type system module that can be used with SimpleDBM_.
 It is currently at experimental stage, and is evolving.

+The TypeSystem is used by the Database API to provide a higher level interface to SimpleDBM_.

 TypeSystem Classes
 ==================